Particular/docs.particular.net/nservicebus/hosting/publishing-from-web-applications.md

  * Don't publish from the web tier if an exception before the event is published could lead to data loss.
  * For storage-driven transports, all web application instances must share the same subscription storage.
- * Never use an individual web server name to identify the source of an event being published, which would interfere with effective scale-out.
+ * Never use an individual web server name to identify the source of an event being published, which would interfere with effective scale out.